Ema datshi: Etymology

 The term "Ema datshi" originates from Dzongkha, the official language of Bhutan.
 Ema datshi is written as "ཨེ་མ་དར་ཚིལ་" in Dzongkha.
 In the wylie transliteration system, "Ema datshi" is represented as "e-ma dar-tshil".
 In Dzongkha, "ema" translates to "chili" and "datshi" means "cheese."
 Therefore, "ema datshi" directly translates to "chili cheese" in English.
 "Ema" is pronounced similar to "ay-ma," with the emphasis on the first syllable.
 "Datshi" is pronounced as "da-chee," with a soft "ch" sound and emphasis on the second syllable.

 History

-Ema datshi has its roots from the Tibetan cuisine, which was gradually adapted and evolved according to their homegrown produce.
-Ema datshi is seen everywhere in Bhutan from home to restaurants.
 Prior to the arrival of chilies in the country, Bhutanese people used a plant called “namda” for seasoning.
 Chilli was possibly brought to the country by Indian pilgrims in the later years.